 What is fire blight?
-Fire blight is the most destructive bacterial disease affecting plants in the rose family, including apple, pear, crabapple, hawthorn, cotoneaster, mountain ash, quince, rose, pyracantha, and spirea.
+Fire blight is the most destructive bacterial disease affecting plants in the rose family, including apple, pear, crabapple, hawthorn, cotoneaster, mountain ash, quince, rose, firethorn (Pyracantha), and spirea.
 It can disfigure or kill a tree or shrub, depending on the susceptibility of the host and weather conditions.

 What does fire blight look like?
-Blossoms, leaves, twigs, and branches of plants affected by fire blight can turn dark brown to black, giving the appearance of having been scorched in a fire.
-The blighted blossoms and leaves tend to stay on the tree instead of falling.
-Current year’s twigs often wilt and bend approximately 180°, forming a “shepherd’s crook.”
+Blossoms, leaves, twigs, and branches of plants affected by fire blight can turn dark brown to black, giving them the appearance of having been scorched in a fire.
+Blighted blossoms and leaves tend to stay on the tree instead of falling.
+The current year’s twigs often wilt and bend approximately 180°, forming a “shepherd’s crook.”
 Cankers (sunken, discolored areas) form on branches and stems, and emit a sticky bacterial ooze.
-Sapwood around cankers may discolor to a reddish brown.
+Sapwood under the bark around cankers can become reddish brown in color.
+Fruits can develop brown, sunken or shriveled areas that can be sticky.

 Where does fire blight come from?
-Fire blight is caused by the bacterium Erwinia amylovora, which overwinters on the margins of cankers and starts to multiply when temperatures rise in the spring.
-The bacteria-laden ooze from the cankers is dispersed by splashing rain and insects.
-Bacteria multiply in blossoms and are carried to other plant parts where they penetrate through wounds and natural openings.
-They can also be spread through the plant’s water-conducting (vascular) system.
+Fire blight is caused by the bacterium Erwinia amylovora, which overwinters on the margins of branch cankers and starts to multiply when temperatures rise in the spring.
+A bacterium-laden ooze seeps from cankers, and splashing rain and insects disperse this material.
+In particular, pollinators such as honeybees can feed on the ooze and then transport the fire blight bacterium to flowers as they collect pollen.
+The fire blight bacterium multiplies in blossoms and eventually can spread to other plant parts where it penetrates through wounds and natural openings.
+Once the bacterium enters a plant, it can spread rapidly through the plant’s water-conducting (vascular) system.